MonkeeSock/DnD-Campaign-Wiki/content/Religion/Dragon/Calissmo.md

 Symbol:

-Bio: The copper dragon, Calissmo, is one of the most cunning [[dragons]].
+Bio: The copper dragon, Calissmo, is one of the most cunning [[Dragons]].
 Calissmo is a master strategist and politician.
 Calissmo has vulpine features.

 Worship: